Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 Semaglutide can make you tired, especially when you first start taking it.
 This is often called “semaglutide fatigue.”
 While it is not as commonly discussed as nausea or other gastrointestinal side effects, many people taking Wegovy, Ozempic, or Rybelsus have reported feeling unusually tired, especially in the first few weeks of treatment.

 Clinical trials for semaglutide have documented fatigue as a possible side effect, though it occurs in fewer users.
 People taking Wegovy reported fatigue as a common side effect, with 11% of users experiencing it.
-In comparison, less than 5% of people using Ozempic reported fatigue, which was not reported with Rybelsus.
+In comparison, fewer than 5% of people using Ozempic reported fatigue, whereas none did with Rybelsus.

-While clinical trials observed a low rate of fatigue, real-world patient experiences suggest that fatigue may be more common, especially when starting semaglutide or increasing the dosage.
+While clinical trials reported a low rate of fatigue, real-world patient experiences suggest it may be more common, especially when starting semaglutide or increasing the dose.

-However, fatigue is common and typically resolves within about two weeks as your body adjusts.
+However, fatigue resolves within about two weeks as your body adjusts.

 Why Does Semaglutide Make You Tired?

-Semaglutide may make you tired because of its mechanisms of action, including appetite suppression, blood sugar control, and gastrointestinal side effects.
+Semaglutide may cause fatigue due to its mechanisms of action, including appetite suppression, blood sugar control, and gastrointestinal side effects.

 1. Blood sugar changes

 Semaglutide may have an impact on your blood sugar levels because it’s used to treat type 2 diabetes.
 If you don’t have diabetes, your blood sugar may fall below normal, causing a drop in energy levels.
 Hypoglycemia, or low blood sugar, can make you feel tired, weak, and lightheaded.
-This is especially true if you skip meals, consume inadequate amounts of carbs, or go for a long time without eating because of the appetite-suppressing effects of semaglutide.
+This is especially true if you skip meals, consume inadequate amounts of carbs, or go long periods without eating, as the appetite-suppressing effects of semaglutide can make you feel full.

 While research suggests that semaglutide has a low risk of low blood sugar, the risk is higher if you also use insulin or other diabetes treatments, such as sulfonylurea drugs.